-Consider adding time to give this mastery oriented feedback so that students will not only know why they got something right or wrong but where they can go to get more information or increase their knowledge.
+Consider adding time to give this mastery-oriented feedback so that students will not only know why they received a particular score but also know where to get more information or increase their knowledge.

 10. Do you return the assessments to the students quickly and allow for discussion and resubmission?

-This may be the simplest step in the process but one that is sometimes ignored due to time constraints or department policies.
-The students need to see the results of the assessment, not just the final grade.
-They need to be able to discuss what they got right and what they missed and they need a chance to rework and resubmit whenever possible.
-I know that time is precious and that there is never enough of it but learning should be more than a race to cover as much material as possible so that we can help build independent, resourceful and knowledgeable students who become expert learners.
+This may be the simplest step in the process, but it is sometimes ignored due to time constraints or department policies.
+The students need to be able to discuss what they got right and missed, and they need a chance to rework and resubmit whenever possible.
+I know that time is precious and that there is never enough of it, but learning should be more than a race to cover as much material as possible so that we can help build independent, resourceful, and knowledgeable students who become expert learners.

 Students need to be able to learn from the assessment too!
-Just a grade is not enough.
+Just a score is not enough.

-We hope that you find the UDL Grading Flowchart helpful and continue to reference it (or share it!)
-We're big fans of printing out this flowchart and posting it on the wall near your desk to remind you of the importance of not only making your lessons UDL compliant but your grading too.
-Download the UDL Grading Flowchart.
+We hope you find the UDL Assessment Flowchart helpful and continue to reference it (or share it!)
+We're big fans of printing out this flowchart and posting it on the wall near your desk to remind you of the importance of not only making your lessons universally designed but also ensuring that your assessment practices align with practices that optimize expert learning.
+Download the UDL Assessment Flowchart.

-Implement more equitable grading practices in your learning environment.
+Implement more equitable assessment practices in your learning environment.

 - Alsalamah, A. (2020).
 Assessing Students in Higher Education in Light of UDL Principles.
 American Research Journal of Humanities & Social Science (ARJHSS)R, 3(1), 24–27.